 - Civil and structural project management and business development

-Our undergraduate certificates take six months to complete.
-We deliver our online undergraduate certificates on a part-time intensive basis.
-Part-time students are expected to spend approximately 28 hours per week learning the program material and completing assessments.
+Our undergraduate certificates take six months to complete full time (or part-time equivalent).
+Students are expected to spend approximately 10-15 hours per week per unit learning the program material and completing assessments.
 This includes attending tutorials.